-Recently though, I just launched my brand new course, Create Your Blog Dream, and along with my course launch I have been getting a lot of questions about blogging and how I handle all the comments and so I thought I would answer the biggest question about how I deal with all the negativity that comes along with building an online audience here on the blog.
+Recently though, I just launched my brand new course, Create Your Blog Dream, and along with it I have been getting a lot of questions about blogging and how I handle all the comments.
+So I thought I would answer the biggest question: how I deal with all the negativity that comes along with building an online audience, here on the blog.

 It is a little intimidating

 It is just a fact of life that the more people you are in front of, the more people are there to criticize you.